3n/MooTouch/README.md

 MooTouch
 ========

-A small "framework" to help in building applications with MooTools for touch- capable devices.
+__A small "framework" to help in building applications with MooTools for touch- capable devices.__

+_The goal of this project is __not__ to provide an app-in-a-box framework that defines the layout, interactions and style.
+The goal is to provide touch and device-specific events and useful UI components/views for use in an application you design yourself.
+It is meant to be used by people who know how to write code and build their own apps._

 Currently provides a few helper events for common gestures, some Element extensions for getting and setting the translate3d property and a